GovTechSG/seed-docs-new/offboard-device/windows.md

 ![successfully-offboarded-email](../images/offboarding-windows/win-successfully-offboarded-email.png)

-?> **Additional Information**<br>- We require up to 30 minutes to process your server-side offboarding request.<br>- If you are still waiting to receive an email after 30 minutes, please raise a [support request](https://go.gov.sg/seed-techpass-support).
+?> **Additional Information**<br>- We require up to 30 minutes to process your server-side offboarding request.<br>- If you are still waiting to receive an email after 30 minutes, please [raise a service request](https://go.gov.sg/seed-techpass-support).